This post was first published in 2018 but has been updated in 2019 with the most recent information of the top things to do in Slovenia.

 Soca Valley offers not only a beautiful natural setting but is also the epicentre of adventurous activities in the country.
 Whitewater rafting, kayaking, paragliding, mountain biking and canyoning can all be organized from Kobarid town centre.

 We loved our whitewater rafting experience with Positive Sport in Kobarid.
-It was really fun and not very challenging and the trip allows us to see a different part of the Soca River.
+It was really fun and not very challenging.
+Also, the trip allows us to see a different part of the Soca River.

 If you love hiking, we also recommend hiking the Historic Trail that starts in Kobarid.
 It’s a beautiful 3-hour walk that offers great views of the town and the entire valley and offers some insights into the historical significance of Kobarid, which is a must-see for any Slovenia itinerary.